nau/lasca-compiler/LangsOverview.md

 Any .NET
 ---
-None cares about any language/platform bound to a single OS.
+I don't care about any language/platform bound to a single OS.
 And Mono doesn't count.
 And it's too late, Microsoft, to make it cross-platform.
 Fuck you.
 F# is ok, though.
 C# is legit too.